Journey to the River Sea: Finn Taverner

 Finn Taverner is the son of Bernard Taverner.
 Finn is the real heir of Westwood.
-Sir Aubrey sent the crows to find Finn as he needed the son of Bernard Taverner to inherit Westwood.
-He was really adventurous and loved to spend time with the nature.
-He wanted to become a doctor who used many natural medicines and herbal cures.
-He had two personalities, one was the Indian side and the other was the European side.
-His main goal was to reach to the Xanti who were his mother's relatives.
+Sir Aubrey sent the crows to find Finn, as he needed the son of Bernard Taverner to inherit Westwood.
+He is really adventurous and loves to spend time with the nature.
+He wants to become a doctor who used many natural medicines and herbal cures.
+His mother was part of the Xanti tribe, while his father, Bernard Taverner, was an Englishman.
+His main goal was to reach the Xanti, who live in the Amazon Rainforest.
 He was a true and good friend to Maia and Clovis.
 He had a boat named Arabella, on which he travelled and collected the medicinal plants of which he was so fond.

 Bernard Taverner

 Bernard Taverner is the third son of Sir Aubrey.
 After escaping from Westwood, he became a naturalist and lived in the Amazon.
-He had a brother named Dudley and a sister named Joan.
+He had a brother named Dudley and a sister named Joan who are mean and cruel to him and others.
 He was once saved by the Xanti and married a girl called Yara from the tribe.
-He later had a son, Finn Taverner, and lived in Manaus with plenty of friends, such as the Indians, Professor Glastonberry and many more people.
+He later had a son, Finn Taverner, and lived in Manaus with plenty of friends, such as the Indians, Professor Glastonberry, and many more people.

-Mrs. Carter (first name not mentioned)
+Mrs. Carter

 Mrs Carter is the twins' (Gwendolyn and Beatrice) mother and Mr Carter's wife.
 It is clear she only took Maia in for the money that came with her.
 She is greedy and demonstrates signs of increasing mental instability towards the end of the book.
 She doesn't spend money on Maia's needs, such as piano lessons.
 Instead, she uses it to buy clothes for herself and her daughters, along with a variety of insect repellents (she hates insects).
 She is in debt, and all the other families living in Manaus despise the Carters.
-When her house is set on fire, she goes to live with a distant relative, who turns Mrs Carter into her personal maid.
+When her house is set on fire, she goes to live with a distant relative, who turns Mrs. Carter into her personal maid.

 Mr. Clifford Carter

 Mr Carter is the twins' father.
 He is in debt in Manaus and is wanted for fraud in England after embezzling the bank where he worked.
 He is shown to be manipulative and has an obsession with collecting famous peoples' glass eyes.
 At the end of the novel, he is sent to prison in the Amazon after failing to pay workers and loan sharks.
 He also gets taken to prison by Gonzales.

 Mr Carter is a very mysterious man; he doesn't really care for his family and spends all day in his messy office obsessing over his collection of eyeballs.
 He loves his collection of eyeballs to such an extent that when the Carters' home caught fire, he chose to retrieve his collection of eyes from his office instead of helping Maia from the burning house.
-When questioned by Miss Minton at the hospital, he claims that he tried to get to Maia's room but the fire prevented him from reaching her.
+When questioned by Miss Minton at the hospital, he claims that he tried to get to Maia's room, but the fire prevented him from reaching her.